wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

         wait for a worker to be idle
 ```

-Step a) and b) are the heart of the strategy and we discuss them hereafter.
+Step a) and b) are the heart of the strategy, and we discuss them hereafter.
 Step c) requires a bit of explanation.
-We assume that the master can execute tasks on the workers simultaneously, *including the sending/receiving of
+We assume that the coordinator can execute tasks on the workers simultaneously, *including the sending/receiving of
 input/output data*.
 That is,  if we have two idle workers and two tasks, then we send the input for both tasks
-simultaneously to the workers (recall that each worker is connected to the master by an independent link).
+simultaneously to the workers (recall that each worker is connected to the coordinator by an independent link).
 In the
-extreme, say that we have 10 workers that compute at 1 Gflop/sec,  each connected to the master by a 1 GB/sec link,
+extreme, say that we have 10 workers that compute at 1 Gflop/sec,  each connected to the coordinator by a 1 GB/sec link,
 and that we have 10 tasks that each have 1 GB of input and 1 Gflop of work.
 Then, each task
 completes in 2 seconds (a bit more due to network effects that we are overlooking here), and all tasks run
 completely in parallel and all complete at the same time.
 Step c) above takes zero time (or a very short